rigado/edgeconnect/README.md

 ## Demo Binary

-A demo application is provided in examples/api.
+A demo application is provided in `examples/api`.
 This application can perform most API operations.

-## Building Demo
+## Building the Demo

+### Prerequisites

 Install **go** if you don't have it.
 [Get Go here](https://golang.org/dl/)